Trusted WordPress tutorials, when you need them most.

 Now, WordPress will upload all your media files to the same folder.
 To see these files, simply connect to your site using an FTP client and then open the folder you selected.

-For more information on troubleshooting WordPress upload issues, see our guide on how to fix common image issues in WordPress.
+For more information on troubleshooting WordPress upload issues, see our guide on how to fix image upload issues in WordPress.

 We hope this article helped you change the default media upload location in WordPress.
-You may also want to check out our guide on the most common WordPress errors and how to fix them, and the best SEO plugins and tools you should use.
+You may also want to check out our guide on how to import external images to WordPress and our expert picks of the best plugins for managing WordPress images.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.